paugier/mercurial-jupyterbook/book/advanced-concepts/hook.md

   to 300.
 Set this to `0` to omit diffs from notification emails.
 - sources: A list of sources of changesets to consider.
 This lets you limit `notify` to only sending out email about changes that remote users pushed into this repository via a server, for example.
-See {ref}`sec:hook:sources <sec:hook:sources>` for the sources you can specify here.
+See {ref}`sec-hook-sources` for the sources you can specify here.

 If you set the baseurl item in the `web` section, you can use it in a template; it will be available as `webroot`.